leifbr/partnerlabs/docs/class4/module1/lab2.rst

 .. image:: /_static/201L/vlan-list.png

 Go to the **Interface List**.
 What is the status of the interface now?

+.. note:: Note
+   In the above example the VLAN tag of 40 is meaningless.
+By default the BIG-IP would have created a VLAN ID for the purposes of separating L2 traffic within TMOS.
+Had **Tagged** be selected, then the BIG-IP would have applied 802.1q tagging to the VLAN using 40 as the VLAN tag.

 Assign a Self IP to a VLAN
 --------------------------